 Jesse: And if you’re listening to the episode on electronic device whatever that is.
 Be sure and subscribe.
 We’re now putting two shows out a week so you don’t want to miss any of the action.
 If you’re subscribed they’ll be delivered right to that device.
 So subscribe right now.
 And I just want to give a shout out to our engineer and editor Jason Sanderson at podcasttech.com.
 He does such a great job putting these episodes together.
 Thank you Jase.
 And we’re just wishing you guys a fabulous week.
 We’ll talk soon.
 Take care.

-Note: Links marked with an asterisk (*) are affiliate links.
+Note: Some of the links above are affiliate links.
 Making a purchase through these links won’t cost you anything but we will receive a small commission.
 This is an easy, free way of supporting the podcast.
 Thank you!

 How can you support our podcast?

-1. Apple users, please subscribe and review our show on iTunes, we make sure to read them all.
-Android users, be sure to subscribe to our show on Google Play Music.
+1. Apple users, please subscribe and review our show on Apple Podcasts, we make sure to read them all.
+Android users, be sure to subscribe to our show on Google Podcasts.
 Subscribers never miss any of the action 😉

 2. Tell a friend about The Ultimate Health Podcast.
 They will surely thank you later.
 You can use the envelope button below to email a friend or tell them about TUHP in person.

-3. Join TUHP Facebook group (FREE).
+3. Join TUHP Facebook community (FREE).
 This is where we all stay in touch and ask questions in between episodes.
 Join our community.

 6. Share using the buttons below.